-This power is the power to rule or control.
-This is a term of sovereignty.
-God also rules the circumstances and situations of your life (cf. Romans 11:36).
+“Dominion” is the power to rule or control.
+This term carries the idea of sovereignty.
+The root of this word derives from “creator.”
+God governs the circumstances and situations of your life (cf. Romans 11:36).
 He possesses the ruling power in your life.
-The root of this word derives from “creator.”

 “Who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
 Amen” (1 Timothy 6:16).

 God has sovereignty over death.

 “Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil” (Hebrews 2:14).

 “If anyone speaks, let him speak as the oracles of God.
 If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen” (1 Peter 4:11).

 God has sovereignty over our salvation.
 Jude also praises God’s majesty and power in preserving the believer’s salvation.